 Although it may feel difficult at first, the hardest part is recognizing a problem exists.
 The issue with insecure attachment is it changes the way the brain and body respond to its environment.
 This means the person has to relearn ways to cope with their environment in a way that is healthier than they learned growing up.
 To create more connections and establish grounding in the body, they have to rewire themselves for secure attachment.
 Neuroplasticity is helpful when thinking about ways to change the brain so it can focus on healing from the past.
 This can help:

-- Develop more secure attachments now
+- Develop more secure attachments now with loved ones and friends

 - Create other options and pathways to self-soothing behavior